awsdocs/aws-lambda-developer-guide/doc_source/with-ddb.md

 If your function returns an error, Lambda retries the batch until processing succeeds or the data expires\.
 To avoid stalled shards, you can configure the event source mapping to retry with a smaller batch size, limit the number of retries, or discard records that are too old\.
 To retain discarded events, you can configure the event source mapping to send details about failed batches to an SQS queue or SNS topic\.

 You can also increase concurrency by processing multiple batches from each shard in parallel\.
 Lambda can process up to 10 batches in each shard simultaneously\.
-If you increase the number of concurrent batches per shard, Lambda still ensures in\-order processing at the partition\-key level\.
+If you increase the number of concurrent batches per shard, Lambda still ensures in\-order processing at the shard level\.

 Configure the `ParallelizationFactor` setting to process one shard of a Kinesis or DynamoDB data stream with more than one Lambda invocation simultaneously\.
 You can specify the number of concurrent batches that Lambda polls from a shard via a parallelization factor from 1 \(default\) to 10\.
 For example, when you set `ParallelizationFactor` to 2, you can have 200 concurrent Lambda invocations at maximum to process 100 Kinesis data shards\.
 This helps scale up the processing throughput when the data volume is volatile and the `IteratorAge` is high\.
 Note that parallelization factor will not work if you are using Kinesis aggregation\.
 For more information, see [New AWS Lambda scaling controls for Kinesis and DynamoDB event sources](http://aws.amazon.com/blogs/compute/new-aws-lambda-scaling-controls-for-kinesis-and-dynamodb-event-sources/)\.
 Also, see the [Serverless Data Processing on AWS](https://data-processing.serverlessworkshops.io/) workshop for complete tutorials\.